Helping Young Adults with Disabilities Transition to Independent Living

 ILO in The Washington Post

 ILO’s Crossings community was recently featured in the Washington Post!
 To read the full article, click HERE.

-ILO Self-Advocates Join Us for FREE Yoga, BINGO and Step Challenge Fitness programs through the end of the year.
+ILO Self-Advocates – Join Us for FREE Yoga, BINGO and other fun programs and activities through the end of the year.

 *Participating self-advocates, or their families, must subscribe to the ILO Community Group and must sign a waiver before participation.